Class Gastropoda are the

-The drawing on the right shows how to identify the direction of coiling or torsion.
-Torsion can be either dextral (to the right) or sinistral (to the left, anti-clockwise).
+The drawing on the right shows how to identify the direction of coiling, torsion or spiralling.
+Torsion can be either dextral (to the right, or clockwise) or sinistral (to the left, anti-clockwise).
 Most individuals of a species coil in the same direction, but there are rare individuals that coil in the opposite direction to others in their species.

 At a prelude to mating the two snails touch antennae.
 Then if both are agreeable there follows a period of fondling and touching that culminates in both snails stretching out with the base of their foot sole to sole.

-Next they retract back into their shells a little and one shoots a chalky dart into the other as is seen in the image below left.
+Next they retract back into their shells a little and one shoots a chalky dart into the other as is seen in the image below.

 The dart is mainly calcium carbonate, and its function is not known.
 It may arouse the other snail, heighten excitement, or inhibit further matings.

 Both partners fire darts before copulation can take place, but it seems that the individual who fires the first dart controls the timing on events.

 It is only after this that copulation takes place, see the photograph on the left and below.